zufre/sinatra-shotgun-server-cb-000/README.md

 <p data-visibility='hidden'>View <a href='https://learn.co/lessons/sinatra-shotgun-server' title='Using the Shotgun Development Server'>Using the Shotgun Development Server</a> on Learn.co and start learning to code for free.</p>

+<p class='util--hide'>View <a href='https://learn.co/lessons/sinatra-shotgun-server'>Using the Shotgun Development Server</a> on Learn.co and start learning to code for free.</p>